bogzbonny/yeehaw/_TODO.md

     routed through the standard event loop as normal.
 This can be used to replicate a heartbeat for a element, or to simulate a visual effect such as a button click.

+05. Subscription based events on common objects.
+     - like leptos. any element could subscribe to an object (with any other element can change).
+When that object changes it would send out events to any other elements which subscribed to it...
+OR maybe it would just make sense to use hooks this way you don't need all the parents of the destination to also subscribe to the hook.
+USE HOOKS!

 05. create builder types for each widget.
      - annoying to send in the ctx and hat objects each time.